sun9qd/electronics-with-bricks/projects/README.md

 To do this, the most of the internal structure of the radio has to be removed and replaced with modern electronics.
 To test the new electronics, I will first build them using the electronics kit.
 Later, a circuit board will be designed that can be installed in the radio chassis.

-The current state of the project looks likes this:
+The first step of the project looked likes this:

 ![WorkRadio2](img/WorkRadio2.jpg)